Course Summary

 Entry Requirements

-• Applicants must normally have attained at primary degree level a result of Second Class Honours Grade 1 (2.1) or equivalent.
-However, those falling short of this standard may be considered where they can demonstrate other appropriate academic accomplishments as well as relevant work experience.
+In exceptional circumstances, an applicant holding a degree in another discipline or a degree of less than an approved Second Class Honours Degree, Grade 1 (H2.1) standard may be considered where they have other relevant academic accomplishments as well as relevant work experience.

 Application Details